fauust/mariadb-pdf/README.md

 # MariaDB Pdf-Creator

 ## Usage
-    uses urls.csv as a base for pdf creation
+    must add wkhtmltopdf to Converter directory
-    Run Script.py, change settings for creation in the config.json
+    uses a csv containing urls and other info as a base for pdf creation Run Script.py, change settings for creation in the config.json

 ## Dependencies: